PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     public function set($case, $value="default")

-Modifies a config setting temporarily and returns true if it is modified or else false if it is not modified
+Modifies a config setting temporarily and returns true if it is modified or else false if it is not modified.

 ### Parameters